 Those who have worked alongside Andrea as part of her private practice range from age 5-63 years and there is fairly much an equal split between male (44%) and females (55%).

-Most of you refer yourself to counselling, however nearly a fifth are referred by a family member.
+Most of you refer yourself to counselling, however over a quarter of you are referred by a family member.

 Nearly half of you have had counselling previously and some are currently on medication to help with their psychological problems.

 Whilst it is important to recognise that each of you have your own individual challenges and difficulties to explore, there are some commonplace reasons as to why you would choose to come to therapy and common themes that are covered within sessions.

 Common themes that bring you to therapy: